mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 Although Business Entities are defined in the TDM GUI, the following guidelines must be implemented to support parent-child LU hierarchy:

 - Populate the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation object.
 Note that a parent LU can have several child LUs.
-Populate a separate record for each child LU.
+Populate a separate record for each child LU with the SQL queries to select the source and the target child IDs.
 -  Add the **fnEnrichmentChildLink** function as an enrichment function in addition to **fnCheckInsFound** to the FABRIC_TDM_ROOT root LU table.
 The enrichment function runs the SQL queries populated in the **trnChildLink** translation on the LU data and populates the [TDM_LU_TYPE_RELATION_EID](#tdm_lu_type_relation_eid) table in the TDM DB using the link of the parent IID to its children IIDs.